Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling

-Our work is within the regime of safe validation \cite{corso2020survey} and specifically focuses on finding the distribution of failure-causing disturbances and estimating the failure rate.
-Adversarial evaluation \cite{uesato2018rigorous, werpachowski2019detecting}, mainly motivated by attacks to RL agents \cite{huang2017adversarial, lin2017tactics}, also aims to find failure cases but in a distribution-free manner.
-Our updating rule involving dynamic programming and importance weights over changing policies shares a similar form with off-policy evaluation \cite{xie2019towards} methods including Retrace~\cite{munos2016safe}, V-trace~\cite{espeholt2018impala}, and importance resampling~\cite{schlegel2019importance}.
-Concretely, the environment's ground truth policy $\pi_{E, gt}$ and the proposed importance policy $\pi_E$ in APE is analogous to the evaluation policy and behavior policy in off-policy evaluation \cite{kallus2020double, namkoong2020off, cotta2019off}, respectively.
+APE utilizes updating rules involving dynamic programming and importance weights over changing policies.
+The rules share a similar form with off-policy evaluation \cite{xie2019towards} methods including Retrace~\cite{munos2016safe}, V-trace~\cite{espeholt2018impala}, and importance resampling~\cite{schlegel2019importance}.
+Concretely, the environment's ground truth policy $\pi_{E, gt}$ and the proposed adversary policy $\pi_E$ in APE are analogous to the evaluation policy and behavior policy in off-policy evaluation \cite{cotta2019off}, respectively.